What to Consider When Choosing Whether to Wait for a Licensed Roofing Contractor or to Use a General Contractor After a Hurricane

 At Collis Roofing, we care deeply about the communities we live in and serve.
-We are family owned and operated, so we understand that while Hurricane Irma left different types of damage in different places, we also know every family is different in their needs and situation.
+We are family owned and operated, so we understand that while Hurricane Michael left different types of damage in different places, we also know every family is different in their needs and situation.

-We provided this overview to help alleviate the stress of another Hurricane Irma decision you may have to make, by giving you as much information as possible regarding the most recent Hurricane Irma Emergency Orders that have been created so you and your loved ones in your household can make the most educated decision possible that you will be pleased with in the years to come.
+We provided this overview to help alleviate the stress of another Hurricane Irma decision you may have to make, by giving you as much information as possible regarding the most recent Hurricane Michael Emergency Orders that have been created so you and your loved ones in your household can make the most educated decision possible that you will be pleased with in the years to come.
 Your decision will not only have an immediate impact, but also may have short term impacts 1-2 years from now as well as 10-15 years from now on your home and finances.

 This decision is a personal decision that you should take time to consider carefully as it will most likely have long term impacts on your home and finances.
 Talk to your spouse/partner/significant other, family, friends, neighbors and mentors.
 It is a stressful time and big decision.
 Make sure you and your household are comfortable with your decision.
 We want you to feel educated enough to make your decision process easier so that you can eliminate the stress of making a poorly informed decision, and instead leave you confident and comfortable in your home regardless of what direction you choose.
 Please know at Collis Roofing, we care and will respect and uphold a household's decision whether it is to wait for Collis Roofing or choose a general contractor.
 Many of our Collis Roofing family have also had their own homes, friends, neighbors and loved ones experiencing what you are now experiencing and are working to navigate this time as well the best we all can as we are all in this together to rebuild Florida.

-On September 15th, Governor Rick Scott, in an effort to alleviate the extensive need for rebuilding roofs in Florida, issued an Executive Emergency Order, allowing general and residential contractors to install and replace roofs of all types without a license or to subcontract the work to a licensed roofer, provided they have workers’ compensation, public liability and property damage insurance.
+Governor Rick Scott, in an effort to alleviate the extensive need for rebuilding roofs in Florida, issued an emergency order allowing general and residential contractors to install and replace roofs of all types without a license or to subcontract the work to a licensed roofer, provided they have workers’ compensation, public liability and property damage insurance.
 We sincerely appreciate Gov. Scott’s deep desire to rebuild Florida and find solutions to the qualified labor shortage who hold the legal right to work in the US during this time after such incredible wide spread damage.
 The solution he put forth is to address the reality of the situation – many homeowners and businesses will not be able to get help for repairs or roof replacements for a long time due to the excessive demand and some may not be able to wait.

 While the requirement for workers’ compensation, public liability and property damage insurance can help property owners alleviate unnecessary legal issues, liability and lawsuits that may occur from their employees being injured, or most commonly, becoming deceased, after falling off a roof or damage that may occur to your home or others during the construction process, it may be a viable option for those in the immediate time, but not be in your best interest in the short run or long run.